Driving Madeleine: Production

-The film entered production in mid-2021.
+The film entered production in mid-2021, including location work in Saint-Maur-des-Fossés in Val-de-Marne and La Plaine Saint-Denis.
+Filming was completed in July 2021.
+At the suggestion of cinematographer Pierre Cottereau, immersive 4K LCD screens were used to film footage of Paris separately from the principal actors.
+Subsequently, the production team filmed the driving scenes with the principal actors in a stationary car, with 4-meter by 3-meter ultra-HD panels surrounding them and with the separately filmed location footage projected on to the panels.
+Whilst a limited amount of footage made directly in Paris with the principal actors took place, the use of the immersive 4K LCD technology reduced the need for film footage made directly on location.

 Release

 The film premiered on 23 August 2022 at the Angoulême Francophone Film Festival.
 It was also screened as a special presentation at the 2022 Toronto International Film Festival, before going into commercial release on 21 September.
 The film was released theatrically in the United States on 12 January 2024 by Cohen Media Group.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on 7 critics, indicating "generally favorable" reviews.

 Renaud won the Tiantan Award for Best Actress at the 2023 Beijing International Film Festival, where the film was one of the 15 shortlisted films competing for the festival's 10 Tiantan Awards.
 Driving Madeleine was nominated for the Japan Academy Film Prize for Outstanding Foreign Language Film at the 47th Japan Academy Film Prize ceremony.

 Remake

-Driving Madeleine was remade in Japan by Shochiku as Tokyo Taxi, directed by Yoji Yamada and starring Chieko Baisho and Takuya Kimura, which is scheduled to be released on 21 November 2025.
+Driving Madeleine was remade in Japan by Shochiku as Tokyo Taxi, directed by Yoji Yamada and starring Chieko Baisho and Takuya Kimura, which was released on 29 October 2025.